isabella232/offer-decisioning.en/help/offer-library/using/creating-personalized-offers.md

 1. For each representation, specify the **[!UICONTROL Channel]** and the **[!UICONTROL Placement]** where the offer will be displayed.

-1. Add content to each representation.
-You can add content coming from Adobe Experience Cloud Assets library, or from an external public location.
+1. Add content to each representation coming from Adobe Experience Cloud Assets library or from an external public location.

     * To add content from Adobe Experience Cloud Assets library, drag and drop it from the left pane into the representation area, then specify the URL to associate with the content in the **[!UICONTROL Destination link]** field.

         >[!NOTE]
         >
-        >Note that only content corresponding to the placement's content type is available for use.
+        >Content can only be dragged and dropped from the Asset Picker in the left panel.
+Only content corresponding to the placement's content type is available for use.

         ![](assets/offer_drag_content.png)